 Except in the case of the Events grant program, project expenses cannot be retroactively funded.
-See Events grants guidelines for specific timelines for autumn events and conferences.
+See Events grants guidelines for eligibility timelines for autumn events and conferences.

-If your project plans change after you submit your application, please contact the Program Consultant to discuss revising the proposal or withdrawing the application before the jury meeting.
+If your project plans change after you submit your application, please contact the Program Consultant to discuss revising the proposal or withdrawing the application before the review panel meeting.